nonoo/dmrshark/README.md

 Voice stream configure variables:

 - **enabled**: 0 if voice stream is disabled, 1 if enabled.
 - **repeaterhosts**: Host names/IP addresses of the repeaters which are the sources of the stream.
+You can use the "*" wildcard to match all hosts.
 - **timeslot**: Timeslot of the repeater which we want to process.
 - **savefiledir**: Captured voice files will be saved to this directory.
 If empty, files will be saved to the current directory.
 - **savetorawfile**: Set this to 1 if you want to save raw AMBE2+ voice data.
 - **decodequality**: Quality of AMBE2+ decoding, valid values are between 1 and 64, 1 is the worst and 64 is the best quality.
 Default value is 3.
+Note that increasing decoding quality increases used CPU time.

 ## Running

 If dmrshark is started without an argument, it will fork into the background.
 Use **-f** to have dmrshark run in the foreground.
-You can connect to a running process using the remote console, whether it's running in the foreground or the background.
+You can connect to a running process using the remote console, whether it's running in the foreground or the background by using the **-r** command line parameter.
-Use **-r** to have dmrshark connect to it's already running process' remote console server.

 If you are on the console, enter the command **help** or **h** to get the list of available commands.

 For displaying the live log and repeater info tables on a webpage, you can use the [dmrshark Wordpress plugin](https://github.com/nonoo/dmrshark-wordpress-plugin).
-You can see a working example [here](http://ham-dmr.hu/elo-statusz/).
+You can see a working example [here](http://ham-dmr.hu/elo-statusz/) or [here](http://live.ham-dmr.hu/).